GDS FAQ

 -Clothes (casual – DC has hot and humid summers!)

--Laptop w/ Microsoft Word (Microsoft Word is crucial to a debater’s success)
+-Laptop w/ Microsoft Word (Microsoft Word is crucial to a debater’s success in the Policy Debate world)

 -Laptop charger